 University Staff are able to access two options for domestic travel:

 - Using a Mandatory Travel Agent (MTA) either online or off-line (email/phone/in person).
-Bookings must be made quoting a University Purchase Order (Manual, Finance One or MarketSite), or
+Bookings must be made quoting a University Purchase Order (Finance One or MarketSite), or

-When booking Domestic/Trans Tasman travel (including any Land Content) via an MTA, University Staff should maximise where possible, the use of the respective On-line booking tools for either of the MTAs in order to minimise the applicable booking fee.
+When booking Domestic/short-haul travel (including any Land Content) via an MTA, University Staff should maximise where possible, the use of the respective On-line booking tools for either of the MTAs in order to minimise the applicable booking fee.

 International Air Travel Bookings

 All International Air Travel must be booked using an MTA.
-MTA’s are required to provide staff with up to three separate costed travel options that suit the requirements of the traveller in terms of budget and/or schedule.
+MTA’s are required to provide staff with travel options that suit the requirements of the traveller in terms of budget and/or schedule.

-Staff must book all international air travel using a University Purchase Order (Manual, Finance One or Market-Site) and quoting the appropriate GL/PL account code.
+Staff must book all international air travel using a University Purchase Order (Finance One or MarketSite) and quoting the appropriate GL/PL account code.

 Private travel or related costs are not to be charged to the University.
 This includes the charging of private travel costs to the University on a cost recovery basis.
-Any variation to this instruction requires the prior approval of the Director, Financial Services.
+Any variation to this instruction requires the prior approval of the Chief Financial Officer.

 Internal (Domestic) Travel Bookings in Overseas Locations

 All persons travelling internationally (including Australia and the Pacific Islands) on official University business must have approved travel insurance co-ordinated via the University’s Travel Insurance Officer.
-Further information on travel insurance within the Insurance Procedures.
+Further information on travel insurance can be found within the Insurance Procedures.

 Land Content Bookings

 Land Content booking may or may not be associated with any flight bookings.
-Land content bookings can be made directly (using a purchase order or Purchasing Card) or via an MTA using a purchase order using online or off-line methods.
+Land content bookings can be made directly (using a Purchase Order or Purchase Card) or via an MTA using a purchase order using online or off-line methods.